The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

-where $d_{2 2}^{\ell} (\theta)$ are the Wigner $d$-functions coming from spatial integrals over products of spin-weighted spherical harmonics and we specified $E$- and $B$-mode combinations for the pseudo-$C_{\ell}$.
+where $d_{2 2}^{\ell} (\theta)$ is a Wigner $d$-function coming from spatial integrals over products of spin-weighted spherical harmonics \citep[for a definition of the Wigner (small) $d$-matrices, see][]{goldberg1967a,tessore2019a}.
+We also specified $E$- and $B$-mode combinations for the pseudo-$C_{\ell}$.
 Again, lower case Roman letters refer to different fields that could be arising from different redshift distributions. $B(\theta)$ is a normalization factor:

 where $P_{\ell}$ are Legendre polynomials and $w_{\ell}$ denotes the (spin-$0$) mask power spectrum.
 The reciprocal of Eq.~\eqref{eq:norm} is essentially the mask correlation function.

 It is important to note that we will always be taking the sum over multipole moments in this normalization factor to the bandlimit of a given field to ensure convergence.
 This will be completely consistent once we also apply the high-$\ell$ extension to our likelihood (see Sect.~\ref{sec:full}).